The Shelby County Sheriff maintains a highly trained top Administrative staff consisting of:

 - Tennessee Gang Investigators’ Association

-- Committee Chair for the Enforcement Operation Safe Community Project
+- Committee Chair for the Enforcement Operations Safe Community Project

 - Sheriff’s Representative for Family Safety Center

-- West Tennessee and Sheriff’s Department Coordinator for the Tennessee Public Safety Networks, which assists officers in Critical Incident Stress Debriefings
+- West Tennessee and Sheriff’s Office Coordinator for the Tennessee Public Safety Networks, which assists officers in Critical Incident Stress Debriefings

 - Metropolitan Memphis Association of Chiefs of Police